codeccoop/forms-bridge/README.md

    allow this kind of communication, Forms Bridge needs to establish a session with the backend and use some credentials: The target database, the username and the password.
    Data will be sent as POST requests encoded as JSON data.

-On REST form hooks, submission data will be sent encoded as `application/json` by default if there is no uploads.
-You can modify this behavior using backend's HTTP headers.
-Supported content types are `application/json`, `application/x-www-form-urlencoded` and `multipart/form-data`.
-If you needs any other encoding schema, you have to use `forms_bridge_payload` to encode your submission as string.

 > 🚩 For REST HTTP methods GET and DELETE, the request has no body and your data will be sent
 > as URL query params.